-- If you have ever had a serious side effect while using thioridazine or another phenothiazine.
+- If you have ever had a severe side effect while using thioridazine or another phenothiazine.

 This side effect occurs more often in women and older adults.

-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine, as antipsychotic medicines can affect the fetus in the last three months of gestation.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine, as antipsychotic medication can affect the fetus in the last three months of gestation.

 If you become pregnant while taking thioridazine, do not stop taking it without your doctor’s advice.
 It is not known whether thioridazine passes into breast milk.
 So you should inform your doctor if you are breastfeeding a baby.

-To avoid a fall, try not to get up too quickly from a sitting or lying position, as you may feel dizzy.
+Try not to get up too quickly from a sitting or lying position to avoid a fall, as you may feel dizzy.